EthanRutherford/space-game/shared/serial/readme.md

 -----------------------

-Ultimately, `serial` was not quite easy to write, and is quite simple.
+Ultimately, `serial` was quite easy to write, and is quite simple.
 Being built on top of built in, highly efficient typed array api makes serialization both incredibly straightforward while also being highly efficient in both space and processing time.
 The public API is similarly simple to use and understand: